buttonsrtoys/gen_keys/README.md

 ## For finer control...

 Sometimes a class references references keys your don't want.
-In that cases, give all the class names you want to the `GenKey` command:
+In that cases, give all the class names you want to the `GenKeys` command:

-    @GenKey((keyClasses: ['MyWidgetKeys'])     // <- Specify which keys to generate here class MyWidget {
+    @GenKeys((keyClasses: ['MyWidgetKeys'])     // <- Specify which keys to generate here class MyWidget {
       @override
       Widget build(BuildContext context) {